 Do you have doubt on your partner about affair somewhere?

 Doubt of Affair: Love is a beautiful feeling a soul can cherish for a lifetime, as long as there is trust and faith in the loved ones.
 A healthy relationship turns around trust, mutual sympathetic, and personal interplanetary.
-But what if the trust is lost; What if your belief is devastated; What if you start hesitant him/her?
+But what if the trust is lost; What if your belief is devastated; What if you start hesitantly him/her?
 Let’s stop there!
 These are thoughts you don’t want to amuse.

-A friendship can easily turn into emotional-affair territory.
+A friendship can easily turn into an emotional-affair territory.
 These can crash relationships.
 Just like a physical affair, this affair of the heart can break your partner’s heart.

 Even without any physical contact, these verbal exchanges can grow emotionally heated and quite involved, the bond as close and emotionally intimate as any physical relationship.

 “These behaviors are generally regarded as reserved for committed partners and can threaten the marriage or relationship because the partner—not unexpectedly— expected these behaviors to be exclusive to the marriage or relationship,” says McGuinness.
 The implication is that there is dissatisfaction with the nature or level of intimacy in your primary relationship, she says.
 “And data shows that an emotional connection and intimacy heightens the likelihood of a sexual connection.”

 Other relationship experts note that emotional affairs are anything but harmless, calling them “a new crisis of infidelity,” and a threat to relationships everywhere.

 The American Association for Marriage and Family Therapy says that people who never intended to be unfaithful are “unwittingly crossing the line from platonic friendships into romantic relationships.”
 Read more about why men cheat.